-13 See the guidance for industry Microbiology Data for Systemic Antibacterial Drugs - Development, Analysis, and Presentation (February 2018).
+&lt;sup>13 See the guidance for industry Microbiology Data for Systemic Antibacterial Drugs - Development, Analysis, and Presentation (February 2018).

-14 We support the principles of the 3Rs (reduce/refine/replace) for animal use in testing when feasible.
+&lt;sup>14 We support the principles of the 3Rs (reduce/refine/replace) for animal use in testing when feasible.
 FDA encourages sponsors to consult with review divisions when considering a nonanimal testing method believed to be suitable, adequate, validated, and feasible.
 FDA will consider if the alternative method could be assessed for equivalency to an animal test method.

-183 discuss their development plans early with the Agency.
-The following are examples of trial 184 design considerations.
-185 186 a.
-Noninferiority clinical trials 187 188 For serious bacterial diseases for which there are existing treatment options, efficacy of an investigational drug can be established in a noninferiority trial.15 The active comparator used in 189 the trial should provide effective therapy for the population enrolled in the clinical trial.
+discuss their development plans early with the Agency.
+The following are examples of trialdesign considerations.

+a.
+Noninferiority clinical trials

+187 188 For serious bacterial diseases for which there are existing treatment options, efficacy of an investigational drug can be established in a noninferiority trial.
+The active comparator used in 189 the trial should provide effective therapy for the population enrolled in the clinical trial.
 The 190 191 clinical trial population should include subjects with illness severity and comorbid conditions 192 that reflect the patient population with unmet medical need to ensure the generalizability of a 193 finding of safety and efficacy.
 A randomized trial design is needed because both comparative 194 safety and efficacy evaluations can be performed.
 The randomized clinical trial data can be 195 supported by confirmatory evidence from nonclinical studies demonstrating the activity of the 196 investigational drug against resistant phenotypes.

-197 1988 Given that the antibacterial drug would be indicated for use only in patients who have limited 199 treatment options, the characterization of efficacy in a noninferiority trial could be based on a 200 larger noninferiority margin than is typically recommended in the disease-specific guidances, but 201 acceptance of the noninferiority margin would depend on the type and degree of unmet need.
-202 Under these circumstances, a drug meeting the margin would still be considered effective compared with a hypothetical placebo but would retain less than the usual fraction of the efficacy 203 of the comparator.16 The primary analysis of noninferiority should exclude subjects with 204 205 baseline pathogens resistant to the control drug.
-206 207 A trial could be enriched to enroll subjects with the pathogen or pathogens of interest.
-As new 208 treatment options have become available, it is now possible to enroll subjects with infection 209 caused by certain antibacterial drug-resistant phenotypes of interest that are susceptible to both the 218 active comparator and the study drug.
-211 212 b.
-Superiority clinical trials 213 214 An investigational drug can be compared with best-available active control therapy in a single 215 randomized controlled superiority trial with confirmatory evidence to meet substantial evidence 216 of effectiveness.
-Sponsors should discuss with the FDA the type of trial design, for example, a 217 trial enrolling subjects who have a particular type of infection (e.g., ventilator-associated 218 bacterial pneumonia) or who have more than one type of infection (e.g., ventilator-associated 219 bacterial pneumonia and complicated intra-abdominal infection) and inferential statistical 220 evaluations for a finding of superiority.
-221
+198 Given that the antibacterial drug would be indicated for use only in patients who have limited

+199 treatment options, the characterization of efficacy in a noninferiority trial could be based on a

+200 larger noninferiority margin than is typically recommended in the disease-specific guidances, but 201 acceptance of the noninferiority margin would depend on the type and degree of unmet need.

+202 Under these circumstances, a drug meeting the margin would still be considered effective of the comparator.
+The primary analysis of noninferiority should exclude subjects with baseline pathogens resistant to the control drug.

+203 compared with a hypothetical placebo but would retain less than the usual fraction of the efficacy b.
+Superiority clinical trials

+A trial could be enriched to enroll subjects with the pathogen or pathogens of interest.
+As new treatment options have become available, it is now possible to enroll subjects with infection caused by certain antibacterial drug-resistant phenotypes of interest that are susceptible to both the active comparator and the study drug.

+An investigational drug can be compared with best-available active control therapy in a single randomized controlled superiority trial with confirmatory evidence to meet substantial evidence of effectiveness.
+Sponsors should discuss with the FDA the type of trial design, for example, a trial enrolling subjects who have a particular type of infection (e.g., ventilator-associated bacterial pneumonia) or who have more than one type of infection (e.g., ventilator-associated bacterial pneumonia and complicated intra-abdominal infection) and inferential statistical evaluations for a finding of superiority.

-15 The existence of treatment options may not preclude using a flexible development program; please refer to comments under Question 16 for further discussion.
+&lt;sup>15 The existence of treatment options may not preclude using a flexible development program; please refer to comments under Question 16 for further discussion.

-16 See the guidance for industry Non-Inferiority Clinical Trials to Establish Effectiveness (November 2016).
+&lt;sup>16 See the guidance for industry Non-Inferiority Clinical Trials to Establish Effectiveness (November 2016).

-17 A hierarchical nested noninferiority/superiority analysis can be considered if a sufficient number of subjects with infection caused by bacteria resistant to the control drug are expected to be enrolled in the trial.
+&lt;sup>17 A hierarchical nested noninferiority/superiority analysis can be considered if a sufficient number of subjects with infection caused by bacteria resistant to the control drug are expected to be enrolled in the trial.
 See the response in Question 4.c., Nested noninferiority/superiority clinical trials.